Glass cloche spotted at the Grande Braderie de Lille

 Or opt for a collection of stacked objects (old books shards of antique glass or ceramic, black & white pictures, music scores, seashells, pebbles…).

 The most adventurous and experienced decor enthusiasts can even try to recreate a still life by combining together elements like wood, moss, stones, and taxidermied insects.
 The idea is to turn a “simple” object into a precious thing you wish to showcase.
-Whatever you choose to do with your cloche, you will notice that it almost systematically draws attention to itself.
+Whatever you choose to do with your glass cloche, you will notice that it almost systematically draws attention to itself.

 Alternatively, a plant can also be placed under the cloche, provided you manage to bring it air from time to time.
 It is generally advised to use specific types of plants, like cactus or succulents, which are known as being usually durable.

-Where can I find a cloche and how much does it cost?
+Where can I buy glass cloches and how much do they cost?

 Highly desirable and trendy, cloches can be found almost anywhere.
-As a matter of fact, many department stores now sell them in different seize and variations.
+In fact, many department stores now sell them in different seize and variations.
 Depending on your taste and budget, you will be able to choose between a simple glass or plastic dome and more fancy variations featuring for instance a dome with a vintage-like wooden pedestal inspired by Scandinavian design.

 However, the best place to find them is of course flea markets or antique shops.
 If the object itself matters just as much as what it holds, and if you’re not too much in a hurry, we highly recommend you to look for a genuine cloche.
 Unlike newer editions, old glass cloches see their value increase over time, particularly if they’re in mint condition.
 Earlier this month, we attended the Grande Braderie de Lille.
-And we spotted quite a few vintage cloches, like the one pictured below, without even searching!
+And we spotted quite a few vintage glass cloches, like the one pictured below, without even searching!